Ashmee1995/Ashmee1995/README.md

 - 👋 Hi, I’m Ashmita Sharma.
 - 👀 I’m interested in ...learning.
-- 🌱 I’m currently learning ...Java.
+- 🌱 I’m currently learning ....
-- 💞️ I’m looking to collaborate on ...Java projects in future.
+- 💞️ I’m looking to collaborate on ...UI/UX projects in future.
-- 📫 How to reach me ...ashmisharma2020@gmail.com
+- 📫 How to reach me ....ashmita.uiuxdesigner@gmail.com

 <!---
 Ashmee1995/Ashmee1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.